LaMar's Donuts

-LaMar's Donuts and Coffee is a restaurant chain that makes donuts and coffee.
-It was founded in Kansas City, Missouri, with headquarters in Denver, Colorado.
-LaMar's has 25 stores in five states: Arizona, Colorado, Kansas, Missouri, and Nebraska.
+LaMar's Donuts and Coffee is a restaurant chain that sells donuts and coffee.
+It was founded in Kansas City, Missouri, with its headquarters in Denver, Colorado.
+Lamar's has 25 stores in five states: Arizona, Colorado, Kansas, Missouri, and Nebraska.
 LaMar's Donuts has won newspaper readers' poll awards for best doughnuts in several cities.

 History

-In 1960, founder Ray LaMar opened a donut shop in midtown Kansas City, in a converted gas station on Linwood Boulevard.
-The business was successful, and by 1990, LaMar and his wife decided to franchise the business.
-It was moved from the old gas station to a building one block over from the original.
-The newly relocated shop was open before May 2005.
-The business has since relocated and is currently headquartered in Denver, Colorado.
+Raymond Lamar began making donuts in 1933 when he was 17 years old.
+He started crafting handmade donuts from scratch.
+He opened the first LaMar’s Donuts in a converted gas station in Kansas City, Missouri.
+Lines started forming before 6 a.m., and by closing time, more than 11,000 donuts were sold at this single location and LaMar’s Donuts has been in continuous operation since.

+In the 90’s, Ray and Shannon Lamar took their passion to new heights by introducing franchising opportunities for LaMar’s Donuts.
+Today, our delectable delights can be found in stores across five states.

 Products

-LaMar's offers over 100 varieties of donuts, including Ray's Original Glazed Donuts, cake donuts, donut holes, and specialties including LaMar's Bars, Bizmarks, and sour cream donuts.
+LaMar's offers a variety of donuts, including Ray's Original Glazed Donuts, cake donuts, and donut holes.
+They also offer specialties including LaMar's Bars, Bizmarks and sour cream donuts.

 LaMar's roasts their coffee beans in Denver, then ships them to their stores.
-Their coffee drinks include cappuccinos, lattes, and iced espresso-based beverages, as well as blended espresso-based drinks.
-LaMar's Donuts also offers a line of blended fruit smoothies called LaFrappés.
+Their coffee drinks include cappuccinos, lattes, iced espresso-based beverages, and blended espresso-based drinks.
+LaMar's Donuts also offers a line of blended fruit smoothies called La Frappés.

 Media recognition

-The donuts made by LaMar's have been heralded as “simply the best” by numerous national media sources including NBC's Jay Leno, The New Yorker, Food Network, and the Zagat Survey.
+The donuts made by LaMar's have been positively reviewed by numerous national media sources including NBC's Jay Leno, The New Yorker, Food Network and the Zagat Survey.
 Jay Leno dubbed Ray the "King of Donuts."
 They are also included on several awards lists, including: